 Okigbo has featured in a number of local and international radio and television programs including BBC, Channels TV Lagos, Nigeria and Black Radio Consortium as contributor and analyst on the entertainment industry, and cultural education and policy.
 He is the author of Music, Culture, and the Politics of Health: Ethnography of a South African AIDS Choir (Rowman and Littlefield, 2016).
 He has published articles in Africa Today, Du Bois Review, Ethnomusicology, Journal of Folklore Research, and The Journal of the International Library of African Music.
 He is the editor of the World of Music (Verlag, Berlin, Germany 2015) on the New African Musical Diasporas.
 Professor Okigbo’s current work includes book projects on music and cultural imaginations in African Christianity; and new African musical diasporas.
 He also has an on-going project on World Music of the Front Range, Colorado.

-Okigbo directs the CU World Vocal Ensemble, which has featured with the world famous South African vocal group, The Ladysmith Black Mambazo, and the multi-award-winning popular musician and activist Johnny Clegg.
-He has conducted college, church, and community choirs in the United States, South Africa, and Nigeria.
-He served as the co-chair of the African Music Section of the Society for Ethnomusicology (SEM) between 2014 and 2017 in addition to serving on several committees in the organization and the African Studies Association
+Okigbo directs the CU Boulder World Vocal Ensemble, which has featured with the world famous South African vocal group, The Ladysmith Black Mambazo, and the multi-award-winning popular musician and activist Johnny Clegg.
+He has conducted college, church and community choirs in the United States, South Africa and Nigeria.
+He also served as co-chair of the African Music Section of the Society for Ethnomusicology (2014-2017)—and on several committees in the organization and the African Studies Association.

-Undergraduate Seminars: Music and Global Health; Music and Politics in Africa; Art Music of Africa; Music in African Religious Experience; and Ethnomusicology Senior Seminar.
+Undergraduate seminars: Music and Global Health; Music and Politics in Africa; Art Music of Africa; Music in African Religious Experience; Ethnomusicology Senior Seminar